ripaZx/ripaZx/README.md

 - 👋 Hi, I’m Luca aka @ripaZx.
-- 👾 Always been and always will be a gamer!
+- 👾 Nintendo and PC avid gamer!
-- 👀 Interested in videogames programming and design, automation and blockchain technology.
+- 👀 Interested in videogames programming and design, automation and ML.
-- 🌱 I’m currently working on a videogame project and automating office procedures!
+- 🌱 I’m currently working on a videogame project and automating stuff!
+Studying Machine Learning to hyperautomate!